Ayman-Elfaki/Majal/docs/translatables.md

 ## Benefits

-*   **Standardized Localization**: Ensures all localizable entities use the same naming convention for culture information.
+*   **Standardized Localization**: Ensures all translatable entities use the same naming convention for culture information.
 *   **Reduced Boilerplate**: Automatically implements the `Locale` property and interface.
 *   **Strongly Typed Cultures**: Uses the string type for representing locales.